Check out our PostgreSQL Hosting page to learn more about the fully managed Dedicated Hosting solution.

 - Start your trial on the ScaleGrid Console.

-- Select PostgreSQL, your Cloud Provider, and Dedicated Hosting on the Getting Started page, and click Create Cluster:
+- Select PostgreSQL and your Cloud Provider on the Getting Started page, and click Configure Your Cluster:

 - Name: In the pop-up menu, set a name for your cluster using alphanumeric characters.

-- Cloud Profile: Choose from the 13 AWS data centers to host your dedicated PostgreSQL clusters through ScaleGrid.
+- Cloud Profile: Choose from the avaiilable data centers to host your dedicated PostgreSQL clusters through ScaleGrid.
 Check out the data centers available under each cloud provider for PostgreSQL here.

 - VM Size: Select your virtual machine (VM) size for the PostgreSQL deployment you wish to create, ranging from Micro to X4XLarge.